 Western Kentucky University

 Teresa is an Air Force veteran who has more than 21-years experience in military journalism and visual information.
 Her experiences in the military include editing and design of several military newspapers and writing and editing news and feature articles on a vast array of military-related subjects as well as research and design of World War II educational products and memorabilia.
 She has designed and edited several military history books, pamphlets, brochures and posters.
-She is the office coordinator for the School of Media & Communication at WKU.
+She is the Budget Specialist for the School of Media & Communication at WKU.

 • Independent